-How many times have you had a situation arise when an everyday item was all you needed and, alas, that item was not to be found?
+How many times have you had a situation arise when an everyday household item was needed but, alas, that item was nowhere to be found?

 Recently I purchased some much-needed table lamps for my home.
 The old ones were falling apart from age and new ones were long overdue.
 As I ordered them, I was so sure I had light bulbs on hand I really didn’t give it a thought.

 10 Little Things To Replace Before You Really Need Them